Oliver Perry House (White House)

 War at the Doorsteps

 The White House later served as US Army Quartermaster and Commissary officers’ quarters through the end of the war.
 One change in the house that occurred during the military occupation was the accidental burning of the detached kitchen behind the main house later in 1865 or 1866.
-The US Army replaced the detached kitchen with an attached two-story frame and kitchen addition that stands today.
-After the Civil War ended and Camp Nelson was closed, the house was re-occupied by its original owners.
+The U.S. Army replaced the kitchen with an attached two-story frame and kitchen addition that stands today.

 NPS

-White House Rehabilitation
+White House Today

 Park footer